 If you lease your car or have a car loan, your lender may want you to purchase collision and comprehensive coverage.
-You may also increase your liability coverage above the minimums, and many insurance experts recommend that you do so in order to provide greater protection in the event of a serious, high-cost accident.
+You may also increase your liability coverage above the minimums, which many insurance experts recommend in order to provide greater financial protection in the event of a serious, high-cost accident.

 Car insurance discounts in Topeka

 For savvy insurance bargain hunters, discounts are the best way to bring down premium rates so that you are paying as little as possible for high-quality coverage.
 Here are some of the discounts that many insurers offer:

 - Safe driver discounts: Some insurers use telematics technology, which involves installing a small device in your car, to monitor your driving in real-time.
 If you are a safe and careful driver, you could save considerably on your policy costs.

 - Green discounts: Insurers may offer discounts if you agree to receive policy documents by email rather than postal mail and if you agree to pay electronically.

 - Safety features: If your car has anti-lock brakes, airbags and other safety devices, you could earn an easy discount.

 - Customer loyalty: If you have been a customer for a certain number of years, many insurers may offer you a discount.
 You may also earn one if you have multiple accounts with them, for example, bundling your homeowners and auto insurance.